 The Energy Policy and Conservation Act, as amended ("EPCA"),1 authorizes DOE to regulate the energy efficiency of a number of consumer products and certain industrial equipment.
 (42 U.S.C.
 6291-6317) Title III, Part B2 of EPCA established the Energy Conservation Program for Consumer Products Other Than Automobiles.
-These products include refrigerated bottled or canned beverage vending machine ("BVM") equipment, the subject of this document.
+These products include dehumidifiers, the subject of this document.
 (42 U.S.C.
-6295(v)) 3 EPCA directed DOE to prescribe energy conservation standards for beverage vending machines not later than 4 years after August 8, 2005.
-(42 U.S.C 6295(v)(1))
+6295(cc))

-EPCA further provides that, not later than 6 years after the issuance of any final rule establishing or amending a standard, DOE must publish either a notification of determination that standards for the products do not need to be amended, or a notice of proposed rulemaking ("NOPR") including new proposed energy conservation standards (proceeding to a final rule, as appropriate).
+EPCA further provides that, not later than 6 years after the issuance of any final rule establishing or amending a standard, DOE must publish either a notification of determination that standards for the product do not need to be amended, or a notice of proposed rulemaking ("NOPR") including new proposed energy conservation standards (proceeding to a final rule, as appropriate).
 (42 U.S.C.
-6295(m)(1)) Not later than 3 years after issuance of a final determination not to amend standards, DOE must publish either a notice of determination that standards for the product do not need to be amended, or a NOPR including new proposed energy conservation standards (proceeding to a final rule, as appropriate).
+6295(m)(1)) Not later than three years after issuance of a final determination not to amend standards, DOE must publish either a notice of determination that standards for the product do not need to be amended, or a NOPR including new proposed energy conservation standards (proceeding to a final rule, as appropriate).
 (42 U.S.C.
 6295(m)(3)(B))